 When a cough is present, it frequently is not particularly productive of large amounts of sputum.
 Fever is present in nearly half of patients.
-A headache occurs in approximately one-fifth of the patients with early infection; fortunately, as a transient symptom, this does not represent meningitis.
-Weight loss of as much as 5% to 10% is also common with coccidioidal infections.
-It is apparent from this that the clinical presentation overlaps substantially with the presentation of many other types of respiratory illnesses.
+A headache occurs in approximately one-fifth of the patients with early infection.
+Fortunately, as a transient symptom, this does not represent meningitis.
+Weight loss of as much as 5% to 10% is also common with newly acquired coccidioidal infections.
+As this description indicates, the clinical presentation of pulmonary Valley fever overlaps substantially with the presentation of many other types of respiratory illnesses.

 Skin manifestations include a diffuse nonpruritic maculopapular eruption which has been noted to occur in 16% of males and 7% of females, especially children and young adults.
-It is so transient and seemingly inconsequential that it is often missed.
-More notable are erythema nodosum (seven to eight times more frequent in women than men) and erythema multiforme.
+It is so transient and so inconsequential that it often goes undetected.
+More obvious are Erythema nodosum (seven to eight times more frequent in women than men) and Erythema multiforme.
 These two rashes are not specific for coccidioidomycosis.
-However, when found in patients with endemic exposure to Coccidioides spp., Valley Fever is frequently responsible.
+However, when found in patients with endemic exposure to Coccidioides spp., Valley fever is frequently responsible.

-Another symptom is diffuse and migratory arthralgia, present in 22% of patients.
+Another common symptom is diffuse and migratory arthralgia, present in 22% of patients.
+Typically, the complaints are symmetrical.
 Joints may be mildly inflamed and painful but typically do not exhibit an effusion.
-The triad of fever, erythema nodosum, and diffuse arthralgias has produced the synonym of "desert rheumatism" for the disease.
-All of these manifestations are thought to be immunologically mediated and not the consequence of viable fungal cells in either the skin or the joints.
+The triad of fever, Erythema nodosum, and diffuse arthralgias has produced the synonym of "desert rheumatism" for the disease.
+All of these manifestations are thought to be immunologically mediated and not the consequence of viable fungal cells in either the skin, muscles, or the joints of patients who suffer these complaints.

 Chest radiographs often, but not always, disclose abnormalities associated with the early infection.
 Pulmonary infiltrates are usually one-sided and are typically patchy and not as consolidated as seen with bacterial infections.
 Often there is associated ipsilateral hilar adenopathy.
-Peripneumonic pleural effusions may also occur as part of a primary infection.
-Although disease of one lung is the rule, the process can occasionally be bilateral (Table 5).
+Parapneumonic pleural effusions may also occur as part of a primary infection.
+Although disease of one lung is the rule, the process can occasionally be bilateral (Table 4).

-Table 5.
+Table 4.
 The Clinical Manifestations of Valley Fever.